lorenza10/visualisationProject.io/readme.txt

-To start the server enter into the command line "python -m http.server"
+To start the server enter "python -m http.server" into the command line

-The port is 8000